ppfeufer/aa-example-plugin/README.md

 ## How to Use It

-To use this example as basis for your own development just fork this repo and then clone it on your dev machine.
+To use this example as a basis for your own development, just fork this repo and then clone it on your dev machine.

 You then should rename the app, and then you can install it into your AA dev